Kmelow/jarvis/README.md

-# 🧙‍♂️ J.A.R.W.I.S.
+# 🧙‍♂️ J.A.R.V.I.S.

-> Just A Rather Web Intelligent System
+> Just A Rather Veritable Intelligent System

 :rocket: Blazing fast companion for 🧑‍💻 SW development.

-🧙‍♂️ J.A.R.W.I.S. will be FREE and Open Source desktop app that runs on Mac, Windows and Linux that contains most of the tools needed for Software Development.
+🧙‍♂️ J.A.R.V.I.S. is a FREE and Open Source desktop app that runs on Mac, Windows and Linux that contains most of the tools needed for Software Development.

 It is built with Rust ([Tauri](https://tauri.app/)) and TypeScript ([React](https://reactjs.org/)).